 Prosecutors typically subpoena witnesses to appear before a grand jury because either:

-People called before a grand jury as witnesses do not have to be warned that they are or may become targets.
-Miranda-type warnings are not required, and, unless they are specifically given immunity (that is, promised that they won't be charged based on their testimony), any testimony witnesses provide to a grand jury may be used against them in a later prosecution.
+However, prosecutors don't need to give witnesses any Miranda-type warnings.
+Unless a prosecutor specifically gives the witness immunity (that is, promised that they won't be charged based on their testimony), any testimony witnesses provide to a grand jury may be used against them in a later prosecution.

-Defense lawyers can often confer with the prosecutor to find out whether a client is the target of a grand jury investigation.
-If so, the defense lawyer may try to work out a deal in which the target agrees to testify before the grand jury in exchange for immunity from prosecution.
+In some cases, the prosecutor will notify the person that they are the target of a grand jury investigation by sending them a "target letter."
+But that's not always, or even usually, the case.
+If you already have a lawyer, your defense lawyer may confer with the prosecutor to find out whether you are the target of the grand jury investigation.
+If so, the defense lawyer may try to work out a deal in which you agree to testify before the grand jury in exchange for immunity from prosecution.

 The prosecution can give a witness "immunity" in response to a legitimate refusal to testify based on the Fifth Amendment, or in response to a deal worked out with the defense attorney.
 Prosecutors often give immunity to compel small fish to testify against big fish.
 For example, a prosecutor may give a small-time drug dealer immunity in exchange for the dealer's testimony against the drug lord from whom the dealer purchased the drugs.

 The prosecutor can offer one of two forms of immunity, depending on factors such as the seriousness of the immunized witness's own criminal conduct:

 A witness who refuses to testify after being given immunity, however, can be held in contempt of court by a judge and jailed.